lionel-panhaleux/ror/README.md

 - Make one [Persuasion Attempt](#1074-persuasion-attempts).
 - Make one attempt to [attract a Knight](#1075-knights) or [pressure multiple Knights](#10751-pressuring-knights).
 - [Sponsor Games](#1076-sponsoring-games) once.
-- Appoint a different Senator as his [Faction Leader](#1077-appoint-new-faction-leader).
 #### 1.07.21 EVENTS
 If the player rolls a 7 as his Initiative roll, he does not draw a card but instead must roll 3d6 on the Random Events Table and place the corresponding light blue Event card from the table in play.
 If that Event card is already in play, it is flipped to its dark blue side.
 If the Event card is already flipped to its dark blue side, there are no additional effects unless otherwise specified on the Event card.
 #### 1.07.22 BIDDING ON INITIATIVES